jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

   */pdb:2gc4               # all provider redirection targets for pdb:2gc4

 That briefly describes the minimal UI (user interface) that N2T.net has.
-More about how N2T uses identifiers can be found in `Identifier Basics`_ and `Identifier Conventions`_.
+More about how N2T uses identifiers can be found in `Identifier Conventions`_.

 Branded vs opaque identifier strings
 ------------------------------------